GeekTrainer/react-aswa-workshop/workshop/2-functions.md

 ### Breaking down our code

 We start by logging a message.
-Then we set `context.res`, which is the object used to set how to respond to the request:
+Then, we set `context.res`, which is the object used to set how to respond to the request:

 - `status` for the status message (200 by default)
 - `body` for the payload, to which we add a property called `dogs` with our array